openstack/freezer/doc/source/user/freezer-agent.rst

 ==============

 Freezer Agent can be used as standalone backup tool from command line.
-In it is most simple form, you can run commands to backup your data to OpenStack Swift, local directory,  remote SSH or S3 compatible storage or remote FTP or FTPS storage.
+In its most simple form, you can run commands to backup your data to OpenStack Swift, local directory, remote SSH(SFTP) or S3 compatible storage or remote FTP or FTPS storage.

 Basic File System Backup